We may earn commission from affiliate links →

 One of the largest open-air museums in Europe, the Dimitrie Gusti National Village Museum showcases village life in Romania.
 Situated in Herastrau Park, this sprawling museum features more than 250 buildings representing rural architecture in Romania, from farm buildings and peasant houses to churches, watermills, and thatched barns.

-If you’d like to escape the bustling inner city, head to Cismigiu Gardens, a vast green oasis opened to the public in 1860.
+If you’d like to escape the bustling inner city, head to Cismigiu Gardens, a vast green oasis that opened to the public in 1860.
 It is the oldest public park in Bucharest.

 Besides housing the National Village Museum, Herastrau Park is a fun attraction in its own right as well.
-Surrounding Lake Herastrau, this 400-acre park has boat rentals, an old fairground, tennis courts, walking trails, ferry rides, gardens, and cafes and restaurants.
+Surrounding Lake Herastrau, this 400-acre park has boat rentals, an old fairground, tennis courts, walking trails, ferry rides, gardens, cafes, and restaurants.
 Also, make sure to explore the area around the park, boasting a variety of beautiful houses, from 19th-century Neoclassical homes to Art Nouveau buildings and modern villas.

 One of Bucharest’s busiest meeting spots is University Square, an area that buzzes with activity from dusk to well into the night.
 This square is where you’ll find some more iconic Bucharest attractions.